Cardiac arrhythmia treatment in Denver

 - Convergent procedure—Rose Medical Center leads the nation in performing the Convergent procedure as the only Convergent team in the western U.S. This procedure combines the expertise of an electrophysiologist and a cardiac surgeon who work to create small scars on the back of your heart to stop the electrical activity causing atrial fibrillation and perform complex electrical-anatomic mapping.

-- Left arial appendage closure implant—A left atrial appendage closure (LAAC) implant is a treatment that reduces atrial fibrillation stroke risk and may eliminate the need for blood thinners in people with non-valvular A-Fib.
+- Left atrial appendage closure implant—A left atrial appendage closure (LAAC) implant is a treatment that reduces atrial fibrillation stroke risk and may eliminate the need for blood thinners in people with non-valvular A-Fib.

 - Left atrial appendage ligation—This procedure is for A-Fib patients and can help reduce the risk of stroke when patients are unable to take blood thinners.
 This noninvasive procedure uses a device to access the heart and close off the region of the heart known to cause blood clots that can lead to stroke as a consequence of atrial fibrillation.